ricardoianelli/Summer/README.md

 - [ ] Alerts

 #### Enhancements:
-- [ ] Support to .Net Framework (For people using Unity Engine and Legacy Apps)
+- [ ] Add support to .Net Framework (For people using Unity Engine and Legacy Apps)
+- [ ] Make it possible to do constructor injection.
+- [ ] Make it possible to do DI during runtime.
+- [ ] Remove the need of implementing IComponent to be a component.
+- [ ] Make it possible to do DI of non-component classes.
+- [ ] Add support for non-singleton components and injections.
-- [ ] HttpClient extension methods supporting timeout
+- [ ] HttpClient extension methods supporting timeout.